 To complement George Breck's copy of the "School of Athens" inside the Auditorium, an 11-panel mural was installed in June 2000 in the lobby of Old Cabell Hall.
 "The Student's Progress," painted by Lincoln Perry depicts a young woman's journey at U.Va., complete with its ups and downs.
 For more information on the mural, go to virginia.edu/mural/ or to see a video about the mural visit http://lincolnperryart.wordpress.com/about/

-Take a virtual tour of the Old Cabell Hall stage.
-(Quicktime needed to see video)
+Soon available, take a virtual tour of the Old Cabell Hall stage!

 View the Old Cabell Hall seating chart to see where seats are in relationship to the stage.